ppchen44/Udacity_Projects/OpenStreetMap/README.md

                     'bus_station': [{'network': ...}],
                     ....}
      }

 ```
      .
 Pros: It makes data logically structured and meanwhile keep all information of amenity

      .
 Cons: It might take more time to parse the data

-- Improve 2: keys like 'addr:country', 'addr:state' should be transformed into
+- Improve 2: keys like 'addr:country', 'addr:state' should be transformed into:

 ```
     {
         'addr': {'city': ...,